savonarola/article-elixir-DI-supervisors/article.md

 ## Conslusion

 Some of the options that I showed may seem complex and unnecessary.
-And in many cases that is completely true.
+And in many cases that is entirely true.
 But my point is that using OTP is much more than just writing GenServers and occasionally some custom Supervisor or two.
 OTP gives us a pretty basic but very smart combination of base elements that we can use to form some higher-level usage patterns.
 Our task as a community is to discover those patterns and make them simple to use.